4 min read

-In this post, I want to share my favorite platform for investing in a small portfolio of individual stocks: M1 Finance.
+In this post, I share my favorite platform for investing in both individual stocks and stock index funds: M1 Finance.

 What is M1 Finance?

 M1 Finance is an investment management platform that acts as a hybrid between a robo-advisor and a traditional brokerage account.

 With a robo-advisor, you’re typically asked a series of questions to determine your risk tolerance and your investment goals and then your investments are automatically chosen for you based off your responses.

 With a traditional brokerage account, you have the complete freedom to invest in whatever you’d like.
 This might include stocks, bonds, REITs, or other asset classes.

 M1 Finance offers a nice balance between these two – it allows for some automation and the freedom to choose your own investments.
 The best part of all is that M1 Finance is completely free to use.
 There are no management fees, no commissions, and no trading fees.

 Note: The reason M1 Finance is able to offer free services is because they earn revenue in other ways like their premium M1 Plus membership and interest on marginal loans they offer through M1 Borrow.